tripod31/foo_lyricsource/readme.txt

 1st release

 2015/11/25
-Fix for access violation error.if download_page() fails,it abort to process.
+Fix for access violation error.If download_page() fails,it aborts to process.